bjanesko/apsic/README.md

 # gsic
-Generalized self-interaction correction from Adiabatic Projection
+Generalized Perdew-Zunger self-interaction correction from adiabatic projection

+This implements the methods of arXiv.org:XXX .
+Based on PySCF.